List of Drawn Together characters: Judge Fudge

-Judge Fudge, as his name would imply, is a square of fudge who fights crime and serves as a judge.
+Judge Fudge (voiced by James Arnold Taylor) is a square of fudge who fights crime and serves as a judge.
 He has his own TV series, The Judge Fudge Adventure Power Hour, a parody of '70s blaxploitation films and courtroom TV shows.
 He also has his own theme song, "The Judge Fudge Theme", a funk/soul song which plays whenever he makes an appearance.
-Unfortunately, he never seems to have time to do anything because, as he always explains in his catchphrase, "I'm far too busy being delicious."
-He is revealed in "The Lemon-AIDS Walk" to be a steroid user and, in "The Drawn Together Clip Show", the Jew Producer reveals that he was last year's Drawn Together winner (although he admits he hasn't had time to enjoy his victory as he's been far too busy being delicious).
-Usually, Judge Fudge's appearances are quick cameos designed strictly to be gags.
-But in "N.R.A.y RAY", he finally plays an active role in a story when he is the judge who presides over Foxxy's trial.
-He doesn't render a verdict, however, for the usual reason.
-For the premiere of the second half of Season Three, a six-episode internet cartoon series of Judge Fudge was simultaneously viewable on Comedy Central's website.
+He is revealed in "The Lemon-AIDS Walk" to be a steroid user and, in "The Drawn Together Clip Show", the Jew Producer reveals that he was last year's Drawn Together winner.